areaofeffect/hello-world/week9/README.md

 ## Key Concepts

 ### What is State?

 **State** represents the current condition or mode of a program at any given moment.
 Think of it as the program's "memory" of where it is and what it should be doing.

+Just like everyday objects, programs have states too:

+- 💡 **Light Switch**: ON or OFF
+- 🚦 **Traffic Light**: Red, Yellow, Green
+- 📱 **Phone**: Locked or Unlocked

 ### State Machines

-A **state machine** is a design pattern with these properties:
-1. The program can only be in ONE state at a time
+A **state machine** is a design pattern where your program can be in ONE state at a time, and transitions between states based on rules.

+🎯 **One State at a Time** - Only one active state at any moment, no confusion about what mode you're in

+🔄 **Transitions** - Clear rules for changing states, events trigger state changes

-2. Each state has specific behaviors and visuals
+⚡ **Actions** - Each state has different behavior and rendering
-3. States transition to other states based on events
-4. Transitions follow defined rules

 ### Common State Examples

 - **Games**: MENU → PLAYING → PAUSED → GAMEOVER
 - **Apps**: LOGIN → FEED → PROFILE → SETTINGS
 - **Devices**: OFF → STARTING → READY → RUNNING → SHUTTING_DOWN